Crushing the Myth of Late-Stage Capitalism

 It Sounds Like You Don’t Care About the Poor

-I probably care more about the poor, and humanity in general, than most people.
+I probably care more about the poor, and humanity in general than most people.
 This is partially, because I have myself been very poor.
 After making a few terrible life choices, I spent about two years living in poverty, frequently without enough money to buy food.
 Only 10% of Americans are in that situation, but I can commiserate with them.
-Having to steal your groceries so you can eat something before bed is not a situation I would wish on anyone.
+Having to steal your groceries so you can eat something before bed is not a situation I would wish on anyone else.

 In reality, stealing because you’re hungry doesn’t come with a musical number.